soulspace-org/overarch/doc/design.md

    technology exists and the rendering of icons is enabled in the view spec.

+Q: **Are notes on model elements and relations possible in the view rendering?**

+A:

-Q: Which are the levels/granularities of the export?
+Q: **Which are the levels/granularities of the export?**

 A: It differs on the type of the export.